-If you have ever fallen down while roller skating, you may understand the importance of this gear.
+If you have ever fallen down while roller skating, you may understand the importance of knee pads.
 It is still important to understand how to fall correctly as beginner level skates drop down on their knees as soon as they lose balance.
 Here are some of the benefits of using knee pads:

 - Getting knee pads is a great idea especially for beginners when the chances of falling are pretty high as the skater is still in the learning phase.
 Instead of getting scared about your fall, knee pads give the skater the confidence to try and test his/ her limits without being scared of getting hurt after the fall.

 - Whether you are indoor skating or outdoors, your skating surface is quite hard.
 Falling on the hard-surfaced skating rink is not something pleasing, but falling on concrete or asphalt surfaces is even more painful.
-Your knee pad will save you from damaging your knee joints.
+Your knee pad and the usually EVA foam padding and tough plastic plates will save you from damaging your knee joints.

-- Knee pads generally come with fastening mechanisms (often double fastening systems) that make sure your knees are nicely padded and the knee pad does not slip down no matter how silky your leggings are.
+- Knee pads generally come with fastening mechanisms (often double fastening systems) that make sure your knees are nicely padded and prevent the skate pads slipping down no matter how silky your leggings are.

 - If you are into roller derby, you will be relying majorly on your knee pads.
 Even for artistic and recreational skating, putting on lightweight knee pads can save you from an ER visit.

-- Knee pads are not as expensive as the actual roller skates.
+- Even the best knee pads are not as expensive as the actual roller skates.
 If you have invested in skates, it is a good idea to purchase some protective gear as well.
-Instead of falling and hurting your knees and not doing roller skating for a month, it is better to put on those effective knee pads and enjoy skating every day no matter how many times you fall.
+Instead of falling and hurting your knees and not skating for a month, it is better to put on those effective knee pads and enjoy skating every day no matter how many times you fall.
 You cannot prevent falling but you can put on knee pads to reduce or even avoid any impact.

 Other Protective Gear

-As important as knee pads are, there are some other protective gears recommended to be used while you roller skate.
+As important as knee pads are, there are some other protective gears and roller skating pads recommended to be used while you roller skate.
 When you fall, it is not just the knees that hit the ground.
 Many times you fall at a different angle exposing your elbows, wrists, mouth, and especially head.
-To avoid injuring your important body parts (that can even lead to serious injuries), you should ideally go for the following protective gear:
+To avoid injuring your important body parts (that can even lead to serious injuries), you should ideally go for the following protective equipment:

 - Elbow Pads